 To save time pumping at work, every lactation consultant we spoke to recommends putting your pump parts in a Ziploc bag and sticking them in the fridge between sessions instead of washing and drying them each time you use them.
 “All pump parts (except tubing) can be refrigerated in a plastic sealed bag between pumping sessions and given a good clean at the end of the day,” suggests Wagner.
 “Refrigerating pump parts between sessions lessens the risk of bacteria growth if you don’t have time to clean them every time.”
-“This is a good tip for night-time pumping as well,” says Beckles.
+Beckles agrees, adding that “this is a good tip for night-time pumping as well.”

 Best pumping bras